yankeexe/good-first-issues/README.md

 $ gfi config
 ```

 Token is stored locally on `/home/<username>/.gfi/good-first-issues` file.

 **Token in envrionment variable:**

-You should store with the name `GFITOKEN` in your environment.
+Store the token with the name `GFITOKEN` in your environment.

 ## Usage